Carrie Cunningham: Court habits and influence

 Cunningham had a habit of sometimes grunting during her play.
 In fact, former world #1 Monica Seles cites Cunningham for starting her own grunting habit, after Seles lost a finals match to Cunningham in 1986.
 Said Seles, "it has been part of me since I was 12 when I played Carrie Cunningham in one of the finals and I started doing that.
 Since then, it has been always with me each year at Wimbledon."

 Earnings

 Cunningham's career earnings on the professional tour totaled $318,541.

-Post career
+Post tennis career

-Carrie pursued a career in medicine and surgery.
-She is on the faculty of Harvard Medical School and an attending surgeon under the name Carrie C. Lubitz, M.D., at the Massachusetts General Hospital in Boston, Massachusetts.
+Cunningham pursued a career in medicine and surgery.
+She is on the faculty of Harvard Medical School and is an attending surgeon at the Massachusetts General Hospital in Boston, Massachusetts.
 She graduated from University of Michigan and Harvard School of Public Health.

+As the President of the Association for Academic Surgery, Cunningham advocates for heightened awareness and enhanced mental health practices among physicians, aiming to address the concerning rates of mental health issues and suicides within the profession.
+During her address at the Association's annual conference in 2023, she candidly shared her personal battle with depression and substance abuse as a poignant example of the need for such initiatives.